MicrosoftDocs/data-tools/azure-data-studio/quickstart-sql-server.md

 ---
 title: "Quickstart: Connect and query SQL Server"
-description: Do a quickstart in which you use Azure Data Studio to connect to SQL Server and then use Transact-SQL (T-SQL) statements to create a database.
+description: Use Azure Data Studio to connect to SQL Server and then use Transact-SQL (T-SQL) statements to create a database.
 author: dlevy-msft
 ms.author: dlevy
 ms.reviewer: maghan, randolphwest